 Heart failure is not a static (unchanging) condition.
 Heart function may fluctuate or deteriorate for a variety of reasons.
 Factors such as excessive salt or fluid intake, a current illness such as flu or pneumonia, the presence of cardiac arrhythmias, varying degrees of anemia, the taking of medications which cause sodium retention such as some anti-inflammatory medications, periodic episodes of angina, can cause a worsening in the symptoms of heart failure.

 Sometimes heart failure worsens for no apparent reason.
-When we educate the client, it is important to teach him/her how to anticipate any deterioration, and to know how to react to correct the deterioration before it becomes serious.
-The person with heart failure must be able to adjust to changes in their condition in order to stay on course in their treatment.
+When we educate the client, it is important to teach him/her how to predict the possibility of deterioration and to know how to react to correct condition deterioration before it becomes serious.
+The person with heart failure must be able to adjust to changes in their health in order to stay on course in their treatment.
 A little too wet and they become congested and short of breath.
 A little too dry and they become weak, fatigued and dizzy.

 One of the proactive things that we can do for our clients with heart failure is to provide them with the tools to detect problems before they worsen.
 One of these tools is the ability to control incipient fluid overload.
 By paying close attention to how they feel, how much swelling is present at the ankles and especially to their body weight changes, an individual can get a good indication of their own fluid status.

 Coenzyme-Q-10 (a.k.a.
-CoQ10) is a food supplement that many individuals who have heart failure have claimed aids them to feel better.
-Research has shown that CoQ10 is one link in a chain of nutrients that produce energy inside human cells.
+CoQ10) is a fat-soluble molecule found in high amounts in heart muscle that many individuals with heart failure report helping them to feel better.8 Research has shown that CoQ10 is one link in a chain of nutrients that produce energy inside human cells.
 It is also an antioxidant, which is handy for overall health benefits.
 We know that because of its essential cellular activity all mammals require CoQ10 for life.
-Those who have experience with heart failure recommend a beginning dosage of around 30 mg a day, which is on the low side, and to take the tablets with food, preferably something high fat like low sodium peanut butter.
-It comes in a sublingual liposomal spray form, gel caps and tablets ("The Manual", 2007).
+A recent meta-analysis found small yet reasonably consistent increases in heart function, around 3.7 percent, in those taking CoQ10 supplements.9 Those who have experience with heart failure recommend a beginning dosage of around 30 mg a day, which is on the low side, up to around 200 mg daily, and to take the tablets with food, preferably something high fat like low sodium peanut butter.
+It comes in a sublingual liposomal spray form, gel caps and tablets.

 Vitamin E is one of the most recognized supplements in nutritional health.
 It is a major antioxidant that has been demonstrated to retard cellular aging due to the ever-present forces of oxidation.
-This is important with compromised heart function in that better functioning support cells, for instance those in the alveoli of the lung fields, can then supply oxygen to the blood that is in turn carried to the heart and other organs.
+This is important with compromised heart function in that better functioning support cells, for instance, those in the alveoli of the lung fields can then supply oxygen to the blood that is, in turn, carried to the heart and other organs.
 This helps to alleviate cellular fatigue, aids in the bringing of nourishment to cells, helps to strengthen capillary walls and both prevents, and aids in dissolving blood clots.
-Vitamin E has, in studies, shown to be helpful in cases of sterility, muscular dystrophy, calcium deposits in blood vessel walls and a wide variety of heart related conditions.
-One caution about Vitamin E is, if you are going in for an invasive procedure, be sure to tell the physician or nurse how much E you take daily, as it does have a mild blood thinning quality.
+Vitamin E has, in studies, shown to be helpful in cases of sterility, muscular dystrophy, calcium deposits in blood vessel walls and a wide variety of heart-related conditions.
+One caution about Vitamin E is, if you are going in for an invasive procedure, be sure to tell the physician or nurse how much E you take daily, as it does have mild blood thinning quality.

 Amino acids are a general grouping of supplements that make up the building blocks of tissue.
-Taurine has been shown to reverse heart damage in studies on dogs with heart failure.
+Taurine has been shown to reverse heart damage in studies on canines with heart failure.
 It and another amino acid known as L-Carnitine both build and repair heart muscle.
-L-Arginine helps your body to produce nitric oxide, which is a substance that dilates the arteries and takes a load off in heart failure ("The Manual", 2007).
+L-Arginine helps your body to produce nitric oxide, which is a substance that dilates the arteries and takes a load off in heart failure.

 Physicians, nurses, technicians, dieticians, social workers, pharmacists, and many more are an intricate part of the healthcare team.
 The goal is to create the best possible plan of care to make life as good as it can possibly be for the M-V-H-P (most valuable heart player).